 4. First 100 Words of Copy

-Google put emphasis on the 100 words of your page copy.
+Google puts emphasis on the 100 words of your page copy.
 Remember that you are writing for humans so this sentence should make sense, have value, and reinforce the focus of the page.
 For this page, my first sentence may be: “Smithville Landscaping Company provides lawn mowing, pruning, and a full line of professional landscaping services to homes and businesses in the greater Smithville, Maine area.”
 With this sentence, I’ve reinforced my keyword focus for the page, I’ve included language that explains what the company does, and I’ve included a geographical reference as that is important to both the search engine and the human visitor.

 5. Page Description

 The page description is the short summary for each page that appears below the page title in search engine results.
-Though the description field is not a primary focus of search engines, it does help to support why the page being listed in the search results is the better option for folks seeking your products and services.
+Though the description field is not a primary focus of search engines, it does help to support why the page is listed in the search results is the better option for folks seeking your products and services.
 This area should be written so as to support your expertise, value, and commitment to their needs.
 For this page, the description may be “Smithville Landscaping Company provides lawn mowing and a variety of professional landscaping services to homes and businesses in the greater Smithville, Maine area.”
-Often times the first sentence of copy and the page description will look very familiar.
+Often times the first sentence of the copy and the page description will look very familiar.

 6. Photo Alt Tags